WHAT KITTY SHOULD I ADOPT?

-I do adoptions with kittens after 3 months old so they have time to get all of their vaccinations, medical work and testing done.
+Kittens that are 3 months old are ready for adoption after they have all of their vaccinations, medical work and testing done.
 It is not a good idea to get a kitten too young or have a single kitten to live all by themselves in your home.
 Kittens are social, active and loving animals that need to be groomed by other kitties and to have one to play with.
 At Krazy For Kats, we adopt kittens under 6 months old in pairs only.

 DO MALE AND FEMALE CATS GET ALONG?

 This will all depend on the cats, their age, temperament and if they are adopted as siblings or as a single cat/kitten for your current pet.
 It it not about their "breed."
 Keep in mind that there are some older cats that prefer to be "only pets" and if you already have a cat they may not tolerate any additions to the family no matter how hard you try.
 Please be respectful of that.
 You will need to allow anywhere from 1 to 4 weeks of adjustment time for a new companion pet.